Where high quality meets a unique philosophy

 Great wine is the result of great teamwork between the growers and negociants, between Patrick and his dad who is still his consultant, between the technique using barrique barrels with a unique toasting to give the wines a full-bodied taste and the many years of experience that make it possible to create the best compositions for their signature wines.
 It’s also great to see, how Patrick and Katja work together as a team in private as well as in professional life: “With Katja I did not only find my partner in life, but also my partner in business.
 We are constantly challenging each other to become better.
 She brings in a lot of knowledge from marketing and communication, and is an extremely talented wine conoscieur.
 When we go to wine tastings, she’s the one beating me with her exquisite taste and knowledge about wine.”

 Design Your Own Wine

 It’s every winemakers goal to create their own signature wines with very specific characteristics.
-During our tasting Patrick and Katja presented some of their best known wines as well as new creations.
+During our tasting Patrick and Katja presented some of their best known as well as new creations.
 And let me tell you one thing: it’s not surprising at all that many of their wines are award-winning!
-Here’s a selection of the wines they had selected for the tasting:
+Here’s a selection of wines they had selected for the tasting:

 - Merlot (2017): Juicy and robust structure, powerful and with a flattering finale on the palate.
 Perfect accompaniment to meat, intense sauces and vegetables.